 Board of Trustees

 The Trust is managed by a board of trustees who are not permitted to profit from their involvement.
 All give their time freely without payment.
-Their number may not fall below seven nor exceed seventeen.
-Apart from two nominated annually by the London Borough of Newham and three positions available to be filled by co-option annually, their term of office is three years but there is no bar preventing them from seeking re-election on retiring.
+Their number may not fall below five nor exceed thirteen.
+Apart from four positions available to be filled by co-option annually, their term of office is three years but there is no bar preventing them from seeking re-election on retiring.